 The Taylors Community Plan, adopted by Greenville County Council in 2016, prioritized the establishment of a Main Street Development District for the Taylors community as a way to further promote Taylors as a great place to live, work, and play.

 The Taylors Main Street Development District will aim to encourage the “look-and-feel” elements of a traditional small-town business district by relaxing some zoning requirements and modifying others, while preserving the character, history, health, safety, and welfare of the community.
 The specific regulations of the proposed district would be developed based on resident feedback through a series of open houses and other public input methods.

-The proposed district would be enabled through action of Greenville County Council.
-As mentioned earlier, no zoning regulations will be developed before public input has been gathered, and we need the engagement of residents, businesses, and other property owners to make that happen!
 We conducted 2 open houses in October, 2018 and have hosted an online public input survey online.
 We are currently hosting a second round of open houses to present the information gathered during the public input phase.
 You can read more about that below!